 - 1. Complete the application process at Rhodes State Community College at the same time as the student completes the application process at Defiance College; - 2.
-Receive at least the 50th percentile relative performance on the TEAS Test (This exam can be retaken one time only and the student has a six-month grace period before the test can be retaken);

-- 3. Computer and keyboarding proficiency are waived if you have graduated high school in the last two years and meet the minimum ACT requirement.
+Receive a C or better in NRS 100; - 3.
+Computer and keyboarding proficiency are waived if you have graduated high school in the last two years and meet the minimum ACT requirement.
 If this is not the case the student must demonstrate computer and keyboard literacy through a high school or college course or a computer/keyboarding proficiency test; - 4.
 Have received a "B" or better in high school biology or take a college biology course before enrolling at Rhodes State; - 5.
-Successfully complete first-year coursework at Defiance College with at least a 2.5 cumulative GPA while earning a "C" or better grade for all coursework that is needed to transfer to NSCC, - 6.
+Successfully complete first-year coursework at Defiance College with at least a 2.5 cumulative GPA while earning a "C" or better grade for all coursework that is needed to transfer to NSCC; - 6.
+Complete State Tested Nursing Assistant (STNA) course with a C or better and obtain certificate of completion; - 7.
 Be Basic Life Support (BLS) certified by either the Red Cross or the American Heart Association.